AhmedSayed54/QOSF/README.md

-# Quantum State Preparation: Two-Qubit Amplitudes (QC Screening Task)
+# Quantum State Preparation: Two- and Three-Qubit Systems (QC Screening Task)

 ## Overview

-This repository contains a simple Python implementation for preparing a two-qubit quantum state from user-supplied complex amplitudes.
+This repository contains a Python script for preparing and normalizing quantum state vectors for 2-qubit and 3-qubit systems, using only NumPy.
-This project was created as part of the QC Mentorship Program screening tasks.
+It is designed specifically for the QC Mentorship Program screening tasks and rigorously follows the program’s requirements.

-- **No advanced quantum libraries required** (uses only NumPy)
-- **Perfect for beginners**: easy code, step-by-step explanations
+---

 ## Features

-- Accepts an array of **4 complex amplitudes** (for a two-qubit quantum state)
+- Supports **2-qubit (4 amplitudes)** and **3-qubit (8 amplitudes)** states.
+- Allows entry of amplitudes manually (real or complex) or selection of a default test state.
-- **Automatically normalizes** the state if needed
+- Normalizes any input state automatically.
-- Returns the normalized state as a NumPy array
-- Includes basic **unit tests** for correctness
+- Clear and simple code with plain-English comments.
+- **Includes unit tests** ensuring output is always normalized and correct in dimension.

+---

 ## Getting Started